 WHAT HAPPENS IF YOU DON'T COMPLY?

 In the run up to GDPR, much of the conversation has been around the power regulators have to fine and penalize organizations for noncompliance.
 In short, if an organization isn’t processing individuals’ data in the right way, they can be fined.
 And of course, any security breach could also result in a fine.

 The GDPR states that smaller offences could result in fines of up to €10 million or 2% of a company’s global turnover (whichever is the greater of the two).
 Larger offences carry fines of up to €20 million or 4% of turnover, but the Information Commissioner’s Office (ICO) – responsible for data protection enforcement in the UK - have said they would prefer to work with businesses to improve practices.

 With all that in mind, as GDPR draws near, now is the time to do a full data audit of all the current information your company holds to make sure it’s compliant (if you haven’t already done so), and to review procedures and processes currently in place.

 If you wish to know more about GDPR and what it means for your business, the ICO has compiled an in-depth guide to the legislation which can be reviewed or downloaded here.

-Lumi appointed a Data Protection Officer, Dave Palmer, in August 2017 to ensure Lumi was fully GDPR compliant before 25th May 2018.
+In August 2017 Lumi appointed a member of the team to be responsible for data protection/privacy.
+It was Dave Palmer's role to ensure Lumi was fully GDPR compliant before 25th May 2018.
 Dave has worked to ensure all of our nine offices are across the regulation.
 Along with this, we have ensured that any partner we also share data with are also GDPR compliant – such as our event app partner Quickmobile.
 Any software that we use to store data has been checked and is approved.

 Subscribe here to hear more from Lumi .